Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 - Rounded corners (for angled path connectors)

 #### Editing Spreadsheets
-The SpiraPlan spreadsheet is a feature rich spreadsheet application that supports many common spreadsheet features.
+The Spira spreadsheet is a feature rich spreadsheet application that supports many common spreadsheet features.
 It is intuitive and easy to use, and should feel immediately familiar.
 It can work as a full spreadsheet replacement for a wide variety of use cases, with the benefit of all the data and versioning living directly inside Spira.
 Please note that the spreadsheet is not as powerful as desktop or dedicated web apps and will not be the best solution for handling things like very large data sets, or complex models.

 **Spreadsheet features**: